raboof/reveal.js/README.md

 Alternatively you can add your notes in a `data-notes` attribute on the slide.
 Like `<section data-notes="Something important"></section>`.

-When used locally, this feature requires that reveal.js [runs from a local web server](#full-setup).

 ```html
 <section>
 	<h2>Some Slide</h2>